mlsmall/Hispathologic-Cancer-Detection/README.md

 ### Model architecture and Transfer Learning

 To train this model we will use a technique called transfer learning where we will use a model trained on a very large dataset and then adapt it to our own dataset.
 Here we will use a pre-trained convolutional network model with ResNet 50 architecture.
-It comes pretrained from ImageNet so its weights have already been computed for us.
-It has already learned to recognize many features on all of its images, so we can benefit from this knowledge, instead of starting with a randomly initiliazed model.
+It comes pre-trained from ImageNet so its weights have already been computed for us.
+It has already learned to recognize many features on all of its images, so we can benefit from this knowledge, instead of starting with a randomly initialized model.

 Here is what the ResNet 50 model architecture looks like:
 ```